ZMathias/kodiak/README.md

 # kodiak
-A small "backdoor", rather a proof of concept.
+A small "backdoor", that implements keylogging and other surveillance methods.